databendlabs/databend/docs/doc/12-load-data/05-querying-stage.md

 ---
-title: Querying Data Before Load
+title: Querying Data in Staged Files
-description:  Learn how to use standard SQL to query data files in internal or external storage stages with Databend
 ---

 Databend allows you to directly query data in the files stored in one of the following locations without loading them into a table: